-- i.
-Causes of the material changes (5% or more) in balances of relevant accounts as of March 31, 2013 compared to December 31, 2012 are as follows: - a) Cash and Cash Equivalents And Short-term Cash Investments - Increased 24% The increase is due mainly to the timing of collection of receivables and additional placements made by the power companies during the period. - b) Prepaid Expenses and Other Current Assets - Increased 9%.
-The increase was due largely to the additional prepaid insurance and input taxes incurred during the period. - c) Property, Plant and Equipment - Increased 39% The increase as equipment acquired for the power project during the period. - d) AFS Financial Assets - Increased 12% The increase was due to the appreciation in the market value of these financial assets. - e) Deferred Tax Assets - Decreased 14% The decrease was due mainly to the decrease in temporary difference between financial and tax reporting for the period.
+i.
+Causes of the material changes (5% or more) in balances of relevant accounts as of March 31, 2014 compared to December 31, 2013 are as follows:

+a) Cash and Cash Equivalents

+And Short-term Cash Investments - Increased 148%

+The increase is due mainly to the timing of usage of cash drawn from the project loan of Sarangani Energy and additional placements made by the power companies during the period.

+b) Prepaid Expenses and Other Current Assets -Increased 52%.

+The increase was due largely to the additional prepaid insurance and input taxes incurred during the period.

+c) Property, Plant and Equipment - Increased 18%

+The increase was due to the on-going construction of first phase of SEC plant which is due to begin commercial operations in 2015.

+d) AFS Financial Assets - Increased 13%

+The increase was due to the appreciation in the market value of these financial assets.

-- f) Income Tax Payable - Increased 83% Timing of payments of income tax payable caused the increased of this account. - g) Current Portion and Long-term Debt - Increased 34% The increase in this account was due to the availment and drawdown of the remaining credit line of SPPC and WMPC as well as the additional loan obtained by the Parent Company from its major shareholder infused in the new power project. - h) Deferred Tax Liabilities - Decreased 17% The decrease was due mainly to the decrease in temporary difference between financial and tax reporting for the period. - i) Customer's Deposit - Increased 17%.
-The additional deposits related to lot buyers and LTC locators during the period resulted to the increase in this account. - j) Preferred Shares - Increased 100% The increase was due to the subscription by Alsons Corporation all the 5,500,000,000 preferred shares with par value of ₱0.01 per share, from unissued authorized preferred shares of the Company.
-Alsons Corporation paid ₱13,750,000 for the 25% subscription price of ₱55,000,000 - k) Other Reserves - Increased 45% The increase was due to the appreciation in the market value of AFS financial assets. - l) Cumulative Translation Adjustments - Increased 15%.
-The decrease was due to the translations of the US Dollar Functional Currency Financial Statements of the power company subsidiaries. - m) Noncontrolling Interest - Increased 31% The increase was due to its share in the income and the movement of translation adjustments during the period. - ii.
+- e) Other Noncurrent Assets - Decreased 23% The decrease was due mainly to the reclassification of deferred project cost to construction-in-progress during the period. - f) Accounts Payable and Accrued Expenses - Decreased 10% The timing of payments of trade payables led to the decrease in this account during the period. - g) Income Tax Payable - Increased 95% Timing of payments of income tax payable caused the increased of this account. - h) Current Portion and Long-term Debt - Decreased 14% The decrease in this account was due to the amortization of maturing debts during the period. - i) Long-term Dent - net of Current Portion - Increased 63% The increase was due mainly to the additional cash drawn from SEC project loan that remain unused during the period ended March 31, 2014. - j) Other Reserves - Increased 12%.
+The increase was due to the appreciation in the market value of AFS financial assets. - k) Cumulative Translation Adjustments - Increased 15%.
+The increase was due to the translations of the US Dollar Functional Currency Financial Statements of the power company subsidiaries using the current exchange rate as of the end of March 31, 2014. - l) Noncontrolling Interest - Increased 21% The increase was due to its share in the income during the period.

+ii.
 Events that will trigger Direct or Contingent Financial Obligation that is material to the Company, including any default or acceleration of obligation.

 Some of the subsidiaries or affiliates of the Company are from time to time involved in routine litigation and various legal actions incidental to their respective operations.
-However, in the opinion of the Company's management, none of the legal matters in which its subsidiaries or affiliates are involved have material effect on the Company's financial condition and results of operations. - iii.
+However, in the opinion of the Company's management, none of the legal matters in which its subsidiaries or affiliates are involved have material effect on the Company's financial condition and results of operations.

+iii.
 Material Off-Balance Sheet Transactions, Arrangements, Obligations (including contingent obligations), and other relationships of the company with unconsolidated entities or other persons created during the reporting period.